From our How to Grow Microgreens Series

 Transcript is below.

-Lastly I think anything that's new is probably my favorite my career after growing something 100 200 500 times it gets a little dull and having something new to learn and to experiment with or scarlet rose I would say that's probably my third favorite we'll go ahead and say that it's beautiful as a microgreen it has an incredible true leaf that is so intricate and then even if you grow it to adult stage that plant the leaf is this huge fractal and it just it amazes me every time I look at it.
+Scarlet rose I would say that's probably my third favorite.
+We'll go ahead and say that it's beautiful as a microgreen.
+It has an incredible true leaf that is so intricate, and then even if you grow it to the adult stage that plant, the leaf is this huge fractal, and it amazes me every time I look at it.

-Our basil's any of them is a good one for us - I'm that fallen favorite because we're able to use that a lot throughout all of our products the candy that we're doing now it flavors our water that we offer at our markets.
-It has a flavor that is a lot of people like easily whereas if you took someone a mustard lollipop you know some people might like us and people might not but basil kind of lends itself across the board to a lot of value-added products that we do yeah okay.
+Our basil is another good one for us.
+It's a favorite because we can use it a lot throughout our products; the candy we're doing now, it flavors the water we offer at our markets.
+It has a flavor that many people like easily, whereas if you took someone a mustard lollipop, you know some people might like it, and some people might not, but basil kind of lends itself across the board to a lot of value-added products that we do.

-So I think the easiest three microgreens to grow our radish broccoli and mustard, so basically what Nick was getting at is if it needs to be soaked if it needs to be domed then it would not be included in the easiest to grow microgreens and if all you have to do is lay the seeds on the soil at the proper density give him what stack on them and put him under the lights and they grow they would be considered an easy microgreens
+So I think the easiest three microgreens to grow are radish, broccoli, and mustard, so basically what Nick was getting at is if it needs to be soaked, or if it needs to be domed, it would not be included in the list of the easiest to grow microgreens.
+If all you have to do is lay the seeds on the soil at the proper density, stack them, and put them under the lights.
+They grow.
+They would be considered easy microgreens.

 Looking to step up your culinary game at home with fresh, nutritious microgreens?Microgreens can bring a surprising amount of flavor, texture, and color to dishes.
 If you just grew your first tray, or need some new microgreen recipe ideas to share with your customers, then you'll find some of our favorites here.